 The dashboard surfaces what most people actually want to know:

-- How it has moved since your last snapshot.
+• How it has moved since the last snapshot.

 Who Verdly is for

-Verdly is for adults who want a long-term view of their personal wealth without handing over bank credentials.
-That tends to be one of three rough groups.
+Verdly is for adults who want a long-term view of their personal wealth.
+Three groups of people tend to find it most useful.

-The first is people who are starting to take their finances seriously.
-They have a few accounts, perhaps a pension, perhaps a mortgage, and they want to know whether things are improving from one month to the next.
-The numbers are rarely dramatic in any single month; the value comes from years of consistent recording.
+The first are those starting to take their finances seriously for the first time.
+A few accounts, perhaps a pension, perhaps a mortgage.
+The numbers in any single month are rarely dramatic; the value sits in years of consistent recording.

-The second is people working towards a defined goal — paying down a mortgage, saving for a house deposit, building a freedom fund.
-Verdly’s milestone tracking exists for this group: set a target, anchor it to a date, and watch it move.
+The second are those working towards a specific goal: paying down a mortgage, saving for a house deposit, building a freedom fund of a year’s outgoings in case life happens.
+Verdly’s milestone tracking is for them.
+Set a target, anchor it to a date, watch it move.

-The third is people who already track their wealth in a spreadsheet and want something purpose-built.
+The third are people who already track their wealth in a spreadsheet and want something purpose-built.
 Spreadsheets are excellent for one-off problems and tedious as long-term records.
-Verdly supports portable formats so you can migrate without losing history, and export back to a spreadsheet whenever you want to.
+Verdly imports from spreadsheet-friendly formats and exports back to them, so the history is portable in both directions.

 How to get started